danielle-land/GW_4indep_work/README.md

 ## Project description

-Add description here …
+We are here to do independent work with Git and Github.

 ## Repository contents

-Describe the contents and their organization here …
+There are folders with data, code, and figures.

 ## How to contribute

-Describe how would collaborators to contribute to this repository …
+You can contribute to this project by emailing the author directly.